artikcloud/tutorial-js-mqttsample/README.md

 ## Setup / Installation:
  1. Sign into [My ARTIK Cloud](https://artik.cloud/)
  2. On the device dashboard, click to connect a new device.
 Select the Demo Fire Sensor (from cloud.artik.sample.demofiresensor) and name your sensor SampleFireSensor (or any name you'd like).
- 3. Go to Settings icon for the device you just added.
+ 3. Click the Settings icon on the device you just added.
 Get the **device ID** and **device token**.
 If the token does not already exist, click "GENERATE DEVICE TOKEN…" to get one.
  4. Run the command to install packages:

   ```